Rrucha/CSE-250_my_work./README.md

 Template code for the assignment project is provided in `src/main/scala/cse250/pa3`.
 All functions to be implemented are provided in the class `cse250.pa3.DataTools`.
+A preliminary set of test cases is provided in  `src/test/scala/cse250/pa3`, and a set of example data files are provided in  `src/main/resources`.
+Note that, while you will not be graded on the efficacy of your test cases, **I strongly encourage you to build on the provided test cases**.

 #### Problem 1: Loading Data (5 points)